 STEM Bridge Scholarship

-WSGC awards $1,000 scholarships to outstanding sophomore undergraduate students identified as a member of a federally recognized minority group (African American, Native American, Hispanic/Latino, or Pacific Islander) enrolled in a STEM program of study, demonstrating an interest in aerospace or supporting NASA’s mission.
+WSGC awards $2,000 scholarships to outstanding sophomore and junior undergraduate students identified as a member of a federally recognized minority group (African American, Native American, Hispanic/Latino, or Pacific Islander) enrolled in a STEM program of study, demonstrating an interest in aerospace or supporting NASA’s mission.

-Read more about the STEM Bridge scholarship for sophomore undergraduates
+Read more about the STEM Bridge scholarship for sophomore and junior undergraduates

 High-Altitude Balloon Platform Research